-1. Get discounted movie passes and gift cards
+2. Get discounted tickets and gift cards

-2. Feed your family dinner on the cheap
+3. Feed your family dinner on the cheap

 The Costco food court is a great place to grab an inexpensive bite to eat.
 Where else can you get a ballpark-worthy hotdog and refillable soda for a mere $1.50?
 My family of four likes to head there on Friday nights to enjoy a large pizza — it’s only $10.

 Don’t want to dish out any dough for dinner?
 Stock up on free food samples instead.

-4. Book a vacation through the travel agency
+4. Book a vacation

 Saving on a vacation makes the trip even sweeter.
-Costco members can rack up such savings when they book their getaway through Costco Travel.
-Go to CostcoTravel.com to find deep discounts on flights, hotels, rental cars and even cruises.
+Costco members can rack up savings when they book their getaway through Costco Travel.
+Go to CostcoTravel.com to find deep discounts on hotels, rental cars and even cruises.

-5. Get free health care screenings
+6. Get free health care screenings

 Costco offers free health care screenings to make sure your family remains in tip-top condition.
 Available screenings include:

-- Osteoporosis.
-Uses ultrasound technology to assess a member’s risk for the condition.
+- Osteoporosis (uses ultrasound technology to assess a member’s risk for the condition)

-- Diabetes.
-Screens members through an A1C test.
+- Diabetes (screens members through an A1C test)

-6. Buy lower-priced gas
+7. Buy lower-priced gas

-7. Purchase new tires
+8. Purchase new tires

-My family buys all of our tires at Costco, and we absolutely love that they throw in free balancing and rotation.
+My family buys all of our tires at Costco, and we love that they throw in free balancing and rotation.
 Plus, instead of drinking stale coffee while waiting in a stuffy room for our cars to be serviced, we can grab a cheap bite to eat and cross several items off our shopping list.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.